jbuckner/InternetArchiveKit/README.md

 ## General Information

-The Internet Archive's structure is made up of Items and Files.
-Items are the top level "things" that contain all of the metadata for the "thing".
-Items contain files, which are the actual content of the Item.
-For instance, in a live music recording, the Item is a particular recording of a show with metadata about the show like artist, venue, taper, etc. The Files are the individual audio tracks from that show.
+The Internet Archive's structure is made up of `Items` and `Files`. `Items` are the top level "things", like audio, video, and books, that contain all of the metadata for the "thing". `Items` contain `Files`, which are the actual content of the `Item`.
+For instance, in a live music recording, the `Item` is a particular recording of a show with metadata about the show like artist, venue, taper, etc. The `Files` are the individual audio tracks from that show.

 For more information about the Internet Archive's structure, see their [Python Library Documentation](https://archive.org/services/docs/api/index.html).